Tiffany Haddish: Legal issues

+DUI arrests

 On January 14, 2022, Haddish was arrested in Peachtree City, Georgia, on a charge of DUI, as police suspected she was under the influence of marijuana.
 Around 4:00 a.m., police received a 911 call of a driver who had fallen asleep behind the wheel on Highway 74.
 Police located Haddish, driving the vehicle described to the 911 operator, as she was attempting to pull into the driveway of a residence in an Atlanta suburb.
 She was booked at Fayette County Jail and later released the same day on a $1,666 bond.
 At the time, Haddish was in the area to take part in filming for Haunted Mansion.

-Sexual abuse allegation
+On November 24, 2023, Haddish was arrested for a second alleged DUI.
+The arrest came after the Beverly Hills Police Department received a call at 5:45 a.m. of a woman unresponsive at the wheel on Beverly Drive.
+The charges were later dropped.

+Child safety concerns

 On August 30, 2022, Haddish and fellow comedian Aries Spears were sued for alleged grooming and sexual abuse of two minors.
 According to the lawsuit, the children were recruited to film several comedy skits and were asked to perform sexually suggestive content.
 Tiffany Haddish's attorney, Andrew Brettler, released a statement saying the lawsuit had no merit.

 Haddish responded in an Instagram post stating that she deeply regretted agreeing to act in a skit that she said was meant to be comedic but was "not funny at all".
 Several weeks later, "Jane Doe" filed to have the charge against both Haddish and Spears dismissed with prejudice, stating, "My family and I have known Tiffany Haddish for many years – and we now know that she would never harm me or my brother or help anyone else do anything that could harm us.
 We wish Tiffany the best and are glad that we can all put this behind us."